 Books about Cross Country Bicycling

-For more information, there are some informative books about cross country bicycling.
-You can find them on several online book stores like Amazon
+For more information, there are some informative books about cross-country bicycling.
+Take a look:

 Last Word About Cross Country Biking